jessamynsmith/django-getting-started/README.md

 # Django Project Setup

-You will need to do this once for each mew Django project you create.
+You will need to do this once for each new Django project you create.

 ## Create Django Project and add to GitHub